-The National Memorial Cemetery of the Pacific contains a memorial pathway that is lined with a variety of memorials that honor America’s veterans from various organizations.
-As of 2008, there were 56 such memorials throughout the National Memorial Cemetery of the Pacific—most commemorating soldiers of 20th-century wars, including those killed at Pearl Harbor.
+The National Memorial Cemetery of the Pacific contains a memorial pathway that is lined with a variety of memorials that have been donated by various organizations and foreign governments to honor America’s veterans.
+As of 2012, there were 74 such memorials throughout the National Memorial Cemetery of the Pacific—most commemorating service members of 20th-century wars, including those killed at Pearl Harbor.

 back to top

 Medal of Honor Recipients

 First Lieutenant Willibald C. Bianchi, (World War II), U.S. Army.
 Bagac, Province of Bataan, Philippine Islands, Feb.
 3, 1942 (memorialized in Section MA, Site 39).